 At the trailhead there is a campground that visitors can make use of as an alternative to visiting Hiji in a day trip.
 The campground offers picnic tables and elevated wooden decks which tents can be set up on.
-The fee is 2000 yen per tent site and night.
+Camping costs 2000 yen per tent site per night.

 Because of the Yambaru area's small population there has been much less human encroachment on the habitat of the area's wildlife than elsewhere on Okinawa Honto.
 Accordingly, a much larger diversity of wildlife can be found in the area.
 Travelers who keep alert of their surroundings will have the chance to see a number of animals unique to the area, such as particular species of bird, turtle, snake and lizard.